jeantanzj/community-legal-manual/dev-file-for-webhook.md

-A file for checking that the webhook works.
+Modified file for checking that the webhook works.